 These specialists are experts in this rare cancer and have worked with mesothelioma patients, while other oncologists may never have encountered this diagnosis.

-When you work with a specialist team, expect to see several professionals, to get imaging scans done, to go through biopsies and to be given treatment options and expert advice on which to choose.
+When you work with a specialist team, expect to see several professionals, get imaging scans done, go through biopsies, and be given treatment options and expert advice on which to choose.
 Specialists are also involved in research and may be able to connect you to a clinical trial for access to experimental treatments.